coatyio/coaty-js/docs/man/developer-guide.md

 the execution time of the operation, or the ID of the operated control unit.

 ### Observing and publishing raw MQTT messages

+A Coaty agent can act as a gateway to an external system that communicates by MQTT.
+It can publish and subscribe to external, so-called "raw" MQTT messages.

 To enable interoperation with external MQTT clients, use `publishRaw` to publish a raw MQTT message specifying an MQTT topic, a payload (of type `string` or